Smoke Alarm & Carbon Monoxide Safety

 - Owners of recreational cabins must ensure their smoke alarm is working.
 Consider bringing a working battery operated smoke alarm with you when you travel, especially if your cabin is remotely located and access to a replacement smoke alarm is not convenient.

 - Tenants should notify their Landlord immediately if they do not have the required number of working smoke alarms.
-In the event there is inadequate smoke alarm protection the tenant should consider installing their own battery-operated smoke alarm.
-In some situations a tenant may use a battery operated smoke alarm to provide additional protection in an inadequately protected dwelling.
+In the event there is an inadequate number of smoke alarms installed, the tenant should consider installing their own battery-operated smoke alarm so that there is no delay from protection.
+In some situations a tenant should consult their Landlord about installing extra battery operated smoke alarms to provide additional protection, such as in bedrooms.

 - Local fire departments that conduct inspections of hotels and public buildings should check the building maintenance records to help verify all smoke alarms are being maintained, and in working condition.